gr3ym4tt3r/project/Automated-Debugging/README.md

     PS C:\Users\IEUser\Desktop>

 As of right now, here is what it does:
-1. Search for a hardcoded process
+1. Search for a hardcoded process.
 It'll eventually turn into an argument
 2. If it doesn't find it, it will start it
 3. It will search again and get the PID
 4. After finding, it will attach itself to the process